 Can I dive if I have asthma?

 Asthma is a symptom.
 If your symptoms are great, then your body is calling for help.
 Answer its call.
 If you use your inhaler daily, and never leave home without it, then this is not for you.
 Call us if you have concerns.
 Scuba diving is not recommended for lung scarred asthmatics where decompression from deep dives is required.
-If in doubt see the Print, fill in and bring form and check with your doctor.
+If in doubt see the Legal Form and check with your doctor.

 Can I dive when pregnant?